Goodstead is a working farm. The name is Old Norse: goðrstaðr. A place of fit.

 The land is coulee, bush, and steep hills.
 It is not cleared or remade.
 Highland cattle fit what is present.
 Grazing follows contour, season, and response.

-Cattle are selected animal by animal for structure, temperament, and fertility.
-Those that do not fit are sold.
+Cattle are selected animal by animal for structure, temperament, fertility, and fit to this place.
+Those that fit raise calves without help, hold condition, and stand with the herd.

-Cows calve unassisted and raise calves on forage alone.
+Cows raise calves on forage alone.
 Calves overwinter with their dams.
 Bulls work rough ground within limited cycles.

 The cattle are handled in the field.
 They come when called.